Pain · Mittelstand voice

 Voice.
 The translation can be technically flawless and the page still reads imported.
 Translation moves words across languages.
 It does not move clause order, paragraph length, proof stack, or call-to-action posture.
 The US reader is sorting on those four signals in the first ten seconds.
 A perfectly translated German hero, with a fifty-word subordinate-clause opener and a capability-first proof stack, hits the same sort whether the words are German or English.

 Because the US visitor is making the sort before they reach the product.
 The hero opens with company history and certification posture instead of one outcome claim and one named peer.
-The visitor sorts the page into the foreign-engineering-vendor category and bounces.
-Roland Berger 2025-2026 shows 68% of Mittelstand firms now actively chasing international partners, so the bounce is also expensive: the lead pool is real and the page is filtering them out.
+The visitor sorts the page into the foreign-engineering-vendor category and leaves.
+The lead pool can be real while the page is filtering buyers out.

 On its own, no. A US copywriter polishing the sentences leaves the underlying clause order and proof stack intact.
 The hero still opens with history.
 The case study still leads with the engineering achievement, not the customer outcome.
 Bounce moves a few points and conversion stays flat.
 The fix is structural rewrite of the proof architecture, then surface copy on top of that, not the other way around.